Radu2k/oneDNN/doc/primitives/pooling.md

 @anchor dg_pool_impl_limits
 ## Implementation Limitations

-1. No primitive specific limitations.
-Refer to @ref dev_guide_data_types for limitations related to data types support.
+1. Refer to @ref dev_guide_data_types for limitations related to data types support.

+2. **CPU**
+    - Different data types of source and destination in forward inference are not supported.

 ## Performance Tips